English

 Unconventional natural gas

 Shale gas is natural gas present in shale formations.
 Due to its low permeability, it cannot be recovered by conventional drilling methods.
+In recent years, the natural gas industry has adopted horizontal drilling and hydraulic fracturing in the extraction of shale gas.

 Shale gas has become an important source of natural gas, particularly in the United States and Canada.

-Liquefied natural gas (LNG) and liquefied petroleum gas (LPG)
+Liquefied natural gas (LNG) and liquefied petroleum gas (LPG).